mblarsen/laravel-repository/README.md

 <a name="find"></a>

 Gets a single model.
 You can further narrow down the result by providing a start query.
-See exmaple in `all()`
+See example in `all()`

+Use with `Resource` suffix to return as a resource.

 ### `create(array $data)`